If you’ve been ticketed for driving while license suspended (DWLS), we can help.

 • DUI arrest or conviction and drug-related convictions

-• Not appearing for court or to answer a citation for certain crimes, or
+• Failing to appear in court or to answer a citation for certain crimes

-Criminal Charges for Operating on a Suspended or Revoked License
+Penalties for Driving on a Suspended or Revoked License

 To begin with, when you drive with a suspended or revoked license (DWLS), you commit a crime.
 Often, they will charge you with a misdemeanor.
 So, the maximum sentence depends on whether you have prior convictions for operating with a suspended or revoked license.

-• First violation – second-degree misdemeanor with up to 60 days in jail a $500 fine
+• First violation – second-degree misdemeanor with up to 60 days in jail and a $500 fine

-• Second violation – first-degree misdemeanor with up to 1 year in jail a $1,000 fine
+• Second violation – a first-degree misdemeanor with up to 1 year in jail and a $1,000 fine

-• Third violation – third-degree felony with up to 5 years in prison a $5,000 fine
+• Third violation – third-degree felony with up to 5 years in prison and a $5,000 fine

 As you can see a DWLS (Driving While License Suspended) charge carries serious penalties.
 Hence, it is best if you avoid them.